"It's something to really consider—especially if you're not a fan of fish."

 The health benefits of algae

 Let’s start by talking about the incredible benefits of the omega-3s found in fatty fish like salmon and tuna.
 (Fun fact: Fish get omega-3s from the algae and seaweed they eat.)
-These essential fatty acids are thought to promote heart health, brain health, joint flexibility and even support healthy mood.
+These essential fatty acids are thought to support heart health, brain health, joint flexibility and even support emotional wellness.

 The body can only use about 15% of the omega-3s found in most plants, but algae is the exception.